-Learn About Continuous Integration, Deployment, and Delivery
+Learn About Continuous Integration and Continuous Delivery

 After completing this unit, you’ll be able to:

-- Name some of the benefits of continuous delivery.
+- Name some benefits of continuous delivery.

 If you haven’t taken the Heroku Enterprise Basics module, we highly recommend completing it before you start this module.